If you prefer to always view the website in English, please click here.

 Natural gas is one of the supplies most sensitive to the crisis in the Middle East, having experienced peaks of 40% in a single day following the start of the conflict.
 Among the measures for gas, we find:

-Reduction in VAT from 21% to 10%: as previously mentioned, applicable to natural gas and biomass bills.
-At Endesa, we estimate this as an average saving of €7.50 a month.
+Reduction in VAT from 21% to 10% (until May 31): applicable to natural gas bills and biomass.
+Which we at Endesa estimate to be an average saving of €7.5 per month.
+This measure, as we mentioned, expires.

 How much does the price of petrol and diesel drop?

-For the average citizen, the main benefit is the reduction of VAT on petrol and diesel to 10%, as well as the adjustment of the Hydrocarbon Tax to the minimum EU levels.
-According to official estimates, this can mean savings of up to 30 cents per litre of fuel, which equates to around €20 less to fill the tank of an average car.
+For the average citizen, the main benefit is the reduction of VAT on gasoline and diesel to 10%, as well as the adjustment of the Hydrocarbon Tax to minimum EU levels.
+According to official estimates, this can mean savings of up to 30 cents per liter of fuel, equivalent to about 20 euros less to fill the tank of an average car.
+This measure is maintained until June 30, 2026.

 Who can benefit from these measures?